My journey to a full-time Amazon FBA business

 Since I was never one to get into trouble at school, I ended up having to pick up trash after school for a week.
 No biggie.
 I learned my lesson: don’t sell stink bombs!

 The Belly button ring business in high school

 Years later, in high school, the entrepreneurial bug struck again.

 I was taking an economics class during this time, in my junior year in high school.
 I think all the talk of buy low /sell high and supply and demand inspired me to start thinking about making money again.
 (Incidentally, I later got an economics degree in college).

 Seeing my girlfriend’s belly button ring inspired me to buy find a wholesaler of belly button rings.
 I noticed that she was always buying different ones and that it was very popular with the girls at my school.
 I realized that I could purchase wholesale belly button rings on eBay for an excellent per unit price, and resell them to other girls at my school.

 Again, I was not very successful with reselling the belly button rings.
 I may have sold a handful here there.

 In the magazine, they talked about going to Goodwill stores and garage sales to find things very cheaply that can be resold on eBay for a profit.
 I had some initial success doing this.
 However, I realized I didn’t like the eBay business model.

-It was a lot of work creating each listing on eBay.
+Not only was it a lot of work getting profitable products to fip, t was a lot of work creating each listing on eBay.
 I also had to take great looking photos for each item that I found and wanted to resell on eBay.
 It just took a lot of time.

 Eureka!
 The Amazon Book Selling Business